adam-hurwitz/crypto-oi/arweave/akord.md

 #### Mobile apps (P2)

 #### Keyboard shortcuts for basic actions (P2)

+## Fixed

+#### Files show at the vault root level when they are uploaded instead of the current directory location (P0)

+- Fixed 2023-06-20

 <p style="text-align: center; font-style: italic">This information is not financial or technical advice.
 Always consult a financial professional and do your own research.</p>